gjcarneiro/pybindgen/doc/tutorial.rst

 ---------------

-If you have a function that takes a STL container, you have to tell pybindgen to wrap the container first:
+If you have a function that takes a STL container, you have to tell PyBindGen to wrap the container first:

 .. code-block:: c++